 Dehydration causes your mouth and nasal passages to become dry, which sets you up for snoring, along with a sore throat.
-Not drinking enough liquids can also cause mucus in the throat to thicken, which further exacerbates this condition.
+Not drinking enough liquids can also cause mucus in the throat to thicken, which can further contribute to snoring.

-10. Avoid alcohol and big meals right before bed.
+Avoid alcohol and big meals right before bed.

-11. Head to bed earlier.
+Head to bed earlier.

 Tried everything?
 Here's when should you ask your doctor about professional snoring treatments.